 - surpassed the amount his effective tax rate increased

 The numbers above are just an example and I tried to be as simple as I could be.
 Obviously there’s a lot of variables that go into each person’s taxes and every situation is different.
 But after finding searching for a more balanced discussion on why you SHOULD opt for overtime all I could find was a reddit thread with a few comments.
-I couldn’t find a detailed breakdown with numbers and examples, so I hope this helps.
+I couldn’t find a detailed breakdown with numbers and examples.
+I did find a lot of people who were convinced that working overtime is NOT worth it because they paid more in taxes.
+While this is technically true, your hourly wage is still higher than your regular wage even with the slightly higher taxes.

 Also remember that the average annual income per person in the U.S. is around $27,000 a year – which is towards the bottom of the 15% bracket after deductions and exemptions.
-We ran these numbers with an increase from 15 to 25%, so keep in mind what only a 5% increase would look like.
+We ran these numbers with an increase from 15 to 25%, so keep in mind that working overtime could be even MORE effective if your income tops out at one of the lower tax brackets.

 If you want to earn more income and are willing to spare more time, taking advantage of overtime opportunities at your current employer might be more effective than side hustles, part time jobs, etc.